juagargi/scion/tools/hummbwtester/README.md

 while leaving the intra-AS bridges unshaped.

 `tools/hummbwtester/run-humm-bwtester.py` starts the server, waits two seconds, and starts all clients concurrently.
-Hummingbird clients derive reservations from `/share/gen` master keys rather than using the redemption service.
+Hummingbird clients either derive reservations from `/share/gen` master keys or buy them from the marketplace advertised by the selected SCION path, according to the global `hummingbird` setting.
+Marketplace runs log in through the advertised TCP registration website and pass a fresh JWT to the client processes.
-Each Hummingbird client chooses a random nonzero 22-bit reservation ID when it starts and reuses it across reservation renewals.
+Key-derived Hummingbird clients choose a random nonzero 22-bit reservation ID when they start and reuse it across reservation renewals.
+Marketplace reservations use the IDs returned by the marketplace.
 Client workload and reservation settings are read from the JSON configuration.

 ## Configuration

 Edit [hummbwtester.json](hummbwtester.json).
-It has five required top-level sections:
+It has six required top-level sections:

 - `server`: the server's `isd_as`, tester `host`, UDP `port`, and `receive_buffer_size`.